earthly/earthly/docs/earthfile/earthfile.md

 #### Description

 The `PIPELINE` command is used to declare that the current target is an Earthly CI pipeline.
 The `PIPELINE` command must be the first command in the target.

+To use a `PIPELINE`, you must also declare a `PROJECT` in the Earthfile.
-The `PROJECT` declaration in the Earthfile is also required, and it must match the project the repository is added to, in order for the pipeline to be executed.
+This `PROJECT` must match the name of the CI's project that references the git repository

 A pipeline is a target that is executed by Earthly CI when a certain trigger is activated.
 Triggers can be declared via the `TRIGGER` command.
 Pipeline targets allow only the commands `TRIGGER`, `ARG` and `BUILD`.
 Other commands may be used indirectly in other targets that can be then referenced by `BUILD`.